Cobra Starship: ¡Viva la Cobra! (2007–2008)

 With the group's lineup now solidified, Cobra Starship began touring across the United States.
-While on the 2007 Honda Civic Tour, the group began writing music together for the first time.
+The band supported Fall Out Boy on the 2007 Honda Civic Tour along with +44 and The Academy Is... in May.
+While on the tour, the group began writing music together for the first time.
 The members recorded their individual parts on their laptops in the band's bus.
 By the time Cobra Starship entered the studio to work on a new album, much of the material was already written.
 Recorded in twenty days at Mission Sound Studios in Brooklyn, New York, ¡Viva la Cobra! was released on October 23, 2007.
 It was produced by Patrick Stump, who was also credited as singing some backup vocals.
 The album has been described as "11 tracks of unabashed party jams, full of big hooky electropop, super-produced guitar crunch and the occasional T-Pain-style vocoder thrown in for good measure."
+It also peaked at number 80 on the US Billboard 200.
+The album has sold 119,000 copies in the US.
+The band recorded a cover of "Three Times A Lady" by Commodores for an episode of Gilmore Girls.
+They also recorded the song, "Awww Dip" for the TMNT: Teenage Mutant Ninja Turtles soundtrack in the spring of 2007.
+A music video for "The City Is at War" was released on December 31, 2007.
+The song was later released as a single on May 9, 2008.
+The group released a music video for the single "Guilty Pleasure" and features a cameo appearance by Patrick Stump.

-The album was toured heavily worldwide.
-Cobra headlined the Really Really Ridiculously Good Looking Tour, with guests Metro Station, The Cab, and We The Kings, from January to March 2008.
+The group headlined the Really Really Ridiculously Good Looking Tour, with guests Metro Station, The Cab, and We The Kings, from January to March 2008.
 They also played on Warped Tour 2008 and headlined the SassyBack tour, which toured from October 7 through November 30, 2008, with guests Forever the Sickest Kids, Hit the Lights, and Sing It Loud.
+"Kiss My Sass" was released as a single on September 29, 2008, and had its music video premiered on December 5, via FNMTV.

 The album art for the ¡Viva la Cobra! album was used to promote the fourth-generation Apple iPod Nano in purple.